The pro-nilpotent Lawrence-Krammer-Bigelow representation: Loop braid groups

 where $f$ forgets all blocks of strands except for a block of size $n$ in $\lambda_{S_+}$.
 We choose not to introduce additional notation for the fibre $X$ of $f$, since it will not be needed.
 The induced split short exact sequence of fundamental groups is then

-We first consider the \uline{$5$th row of the $\wB_n$ block of Table~\ref{table:pro-nilpotent-representations}}, where we assume that $\lambda_{S_+}$ contains a block of size $n$ and $\lambda_S$ contains a block of size $1$.
+We first consider the \uline{$5$-th row of the $\wB_{n}$ block of Table~\ref{table:pro-nilpotent-representations}}, where we assume that $\lambda_{S_+}$ contains a block of size $n$ and $\lambda_S$ contains a block of size $1$.
 Under this assumption, there is a quotient map $G \twoheadrightarrow \wB(\varnothing,n,1)$ given by forgetting all blocks of strands except for these two.
-A generating set for the group $\wB(\varnothing,n,1)$ is described in \cite[Lemma~5.6]{DPS} and consists of: \begin{itemizeb} \item $n-1$ elements $\sigma_\alpha$ for $2\leq \alpha\leq n$ that swap two circles in the block of size $n$ while one passes through the other, \item $n-1$ elements $\tau_\alpha$ for $2\leq \alpha\leq n$ that swap two circles in the block of size $n$ without either passing through the other, \item an element $\rho_1$ that rotates the unoriented circle (in the block of size $1$) by $180$ degrees about an axis lying the plane of the circle, \item $n-1$ elements $\chi_{1\alpha}$ for $2\leq \alpha\leq n+1$ where the circle in the block of size $1$ follows a loop that passes once through the $\alpha$th circle in the block of size $n$, \item $n-1$ elements $\chi_{\alpha 1}$ for $2\leq \alpha\leq n+1$ where the circle in the block of size $1$ follows a loop that passes once \emph{around} the $\alpha$th circle in the block of size $n$ (such that, in another frame of reference, the $\alpha$th circle passes \emph{through} the circle from the block of size $1$). \end{itemizeb} (For notational convenience, we have numbered the $n+1$ circles in the base configuration so that the first one corresponds to the block of size $1$.)
-The proof of \cite[Proposition~5.13]{DPS} constructs a quotient map
+A generating set for the group $\wB(\varnothing,n,1)$ is described in \cite[Lem.~5.9]{DPS} (see the beginning of this section and Figure~\ref{fig:partitioned-tripartite-welded-braid-group-generators}) and consists of: \begin{itemizeb} \item $n-1$ elements $\tau_\alpha$ for $2\leq \alpha\leq n$ that swap two circles in the block of size $n$ without either passing through the other, \item $n-1$ elements $\sigma_\alpha$ for $2\leq \alpha\leq n$ that swap two circles in the block of size $n$ while one passes through the other, \item an element $\rho_{1}$ that rotates the unoriented circle (in the block of size $1$) by $180$ degrees about an axis lying the plane of the circle, \item $n$ elements $\chi_{1\alpha}$ for $2\leq \alpha\leq n+1$ where the circle in the block of size $1$ follows a loop that passes once through the $\alpha$-th circle in the block of size $n$, \item $n$ elements $\chi_{\alpha 1}$ for $2\leq \alpha\leq n+1$ where the circle in the block of size $1$ follows a loop that passes once \emph{around} the $\alpha$-th circle in the block of size $n$ (such that, in another frame of reference, the $\alpha$-th circle passes \emph{through} the circle from the block of size $1$). \end{itemizeb} For notational convenience, we have numbered the $n+1$ circles in the base configuration so that the first one corresponds to the block of size $1$.
+The proof of \cite[Prop.~5.17]{DPS} constructs a quotient map